Electrical Wiring: How to Run Power Anywhere

 This article will show you how to bring power to a shed, but the process is almost identical if you want to simply mount an outlet on a post planted in the soil.

 A licensed electrician would charge at least several hundred dollars plus materials to run lines from your house to a shed 50 feet away (not including any work inside your house).
-You can do the job yourself for a materials cost of about $140.

 Plus, these are the 13 things your electrician wants you to know.